When the Beatles Changed Everything on ‘The Ed Sullivan Show’

-That seeds planted by this event would soon grow out of control, and for all intents and purposes, the world would never be the same again.
-As it's been described by more than one ecstatic soul — before John, Paul, George and Ringo, the world was in black and white, and after them it was in technicolor.
+That seeds planted by this event would soon grow out of control, and for all intents and purposes, things would never be the same again.
+As it's been described by more than one ecstatic soul, before John Lennon, Paul, George and Ringo, the world was in black and white, and after them it was in technicolor.

-The Beatles would transcend mere 'pop culture' in ways never dreamt of before.
+The Beatles would transcend mere 'pop culture' in ways never dreamed of before.
 They inspired countless kids to pick up instruments and start bands, leading to the rock and roll revolution that was the '60's and '70's.
 The impact of this simple event is still felt to this day.
-Need proof?
-Click the button below to hear Tom Petty, Billy Joel, Kiss and Aerosmith talk about how much this day meant to them, or watch Styx, Foreigner and Don Felder trade stories about the Fab Four’s arrival in the video below that.

 Need proof?
 Tom Petty, Billy Joel, Kiss and Aerosmith are just a few of the artists who recall how much this day meant.
 And in the below video, Styx, Foreigner and Don Felder trade stories about the Fab Four's arrival and its impact.